spreadzp/waves-number-predictor/README.md

 DAPP is  a Gambling Game
 with Waves blockchain and APP with Angular, Ionic 4, Capacitor and NGXS (State Management).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

-This project shows you how to:

-    * Use Capacitor in Ionic 4.
-    * Use NGXS for state management in Ionic 4.
-    * Use NGXS plugins:
-        * Devtools: Plugin with integration with the Redux Devtools extension.
-        * Logger: A simple console log plugin to log actions as they are processed.
-        * Forms: Plugin that helps to keep your forms and state in sync.

-Technologies: Angular, Ionic, Capacitor, NGXS, TypeScript.

-## App Example

 ## Start fake json server

 ```bash